magneticio/vamp.io/content/documentation/guides/splitting-services.md

 endpoints.
 The location, amount and version of containers running behind that service endpoint can vary.
 Learn more about [how Vamp does service discovery →](/documentation/about-vamp/service-discovery/)

-{{% alert warn %}}
-**Note**: Vamp Router is the central hub for service discovery.
-For testing this is fine, but for serious production work you would want a multi-node setup.
-Currently, we are putting all things in place to handle this like Zookeeper support and probably support for other technologies like ETCD  and Consul.
-{{% /alert %}}

 Great!
 We just demonstrated that Vamp can handle dependencies between services and configuring these services with host and port information at runtime.
 Now let's do a [more complex migration to a new service based topology →](/documentation/guides/getting-started-tutorial/4-merge-delete/).